 @eecs.berkeley.edu(e.g. firstname.lastname@example.org) and your regular EECS password.

-Every time you log into winterm, you will be prompted with a security warning: click OK.
 These directions are to be followed while you're in winterm, not your local computer.

 - Your personal files are in your H: drive, just like on your work PC.
 Your "My Documents" folder should also be the same.